 Additionally, strong employee engagement will lower your employee turnover rates.
 High turnover rates are subtly extraordinarily costly to businesses.
 It’s time-consuming and expensive to onboard and train new people.

 Employee engagement in the retail space will also greatly improve customer satisfaction.
-Staff members who are engaged and representing your company well will make more sales and inspire more loyalty among your shoppers.
+Staff members who are engaged and represent your company well will make more sales and inspire more loyalty among your shoppers.

 Finally, strong employee engagement means more productivity.
 While you don’t need to push your employees too hard, it’s important to get good production out of them.